-Success at a Job and Internship Fair requires advance preparation.
+Success at a Job and Internship Fair requires preparation.
 You'll need a top-quality resume, knowledge about the employers attending the fair, a game plan for your day, and, of course, your professional attire!
-The Fleishman Center for Career and Professional Development has many resources that can help you put your best foot forward at a fair, so take some time to consider:
+The Fleishman Center offers many resources that can help you put your best foot forward at a fair, so take some time to consider:

 A great resume is a must!
 Your resume needs to be more than a long list of jobs and tasks; it needs to reflect that you have the skills employers seek.
-Our advice: utilize the Fleishman Center's resume writing resources (that means READ them and then REVISE your document), then bring your resume in for a review during Walk-in Advising hours (posted on our events page).
+Our advice: utilize the Fleishman Center's Career Guide and resume writing resources (that means READ them and then REVISE your resume), then bring it in a review during Walk-in Advising hours (posted on our events page).
 Keep in mind, you're not the only student planning on attending a job fair and the Fleishman Center will get very busy in the days leading up to these events.
 Visit us early to ensure you get the assistance you need!

 Have a "game plan"!
 Job and internship fairs can be overwhelming - in addition to hundreds of attendees, employers frequently bring several representatives.
-The resulting noise and crowds can be distracting you if you haven't prepared in advance.
+The resulting noise and crowds can be distracting you if you aren't prepared.
 Our advice: review the list of employers attending the fair well in advance, educate yourself on who they are and what types of positions they have available, then make a priority list.
 For more tips on how to prepare for a fair, read our How to Make the Most of a Job & Internship Fair Quick Reference Guide (30 kb).

 Dress appropriately and make a good first impression!
 When meeting someone for the first time it takes just a quick glance, maybe three seconds, for someone to evaluate you.
 The other person forms an opinion about you based on your appearance, your body language, your demeanor, your mannerisms, and how you are dressed.
 Dress to impress.
 To learn more about making a good impression read our Presenting Yourself Professionally guide (69 kb).
 Find additional resources on professionalism here.